alexrabin/dragazon/README.md

 # debuggin-dragons

-This is a team project that includes the work of Alex Rabin, CHris Garrison, and Lonnie Mitchell
+This is a team project that includes the work of Alex Rabin, Chris Garrison, and Lonnie Mitchell

 Project scope:
 Create a E-Commerce website utilizing React, Bootstrap, and MongoDB as a skills showcase